ipfs-shipyard/space/docs/decks/demo.md

 |-------------------------------|----------------|---------|
 | Hash of data in message chunk | length of data | data    |

-* Verify the hash of data.
+- Verify the hash of data.
 Ask for re-send if it doesn't match.
-* Deserialize data as a Message...
+- Deserialize data as a Message...

 ### Myceli messages

 | 1 byte       |
 |--------------|
 | Message Type |

+Determines which fields follow

 - 0 = Shipper protocol (explicit transmitting between Mycelis)
 - 1 = Application API (communicating with external services, e.g. controller)